Elective Course Descriptions

 French 1 (1 credit)

 This course provided the basics of Spanish language study.

 Other Foreign Languages (up to 1 credit per year)

 Through Rosetta Stone Language learning system we have access to various languages.
 You will receive ½ credit per level, up to 1 credit per year.
 You need to have a 92% average to receive credit and have a 97% average to continue levels.
 (Fee – $40/year for languages other than Levels 1-3 of Spanish and Levels 1-5 of German).

 Wood Shop 1 is an introduction to basic woodworking.
 Students will learn to identify various kinds of wood and learn safe and efficient usage of hand and power tools.
-Most of the class time will be occupied with working on relatively simple projects of the student's choice.
-Some time will be regularly set aside for lecture, discussions and demonstrations.
+Most of the class time will be occupied with working on relatively simple projects of the student’s choice.
+Time may be set aside for lecture, discussions and demonstrations.
 Short textbook assignments will be given for homework.
 Topics such as planning projects, measurements, usage of fasteners, making joints and finishing techniques will be covered.
 (Students are expected to cover the cost of wood for personal projects)

-Wood Shop 2, 3, 4 is a further extension of Shop 1.
+Wood Shop Practicum is a further extension of Introduction to Woodworking.
 Students will be expected to undertake more involved projects such as cabinets, desks etc. Topics such as cabinet construction, paneled door making, drawer making, and installation of hardware, veneering and use of Formica will be covered.
 (Students are expected to cover the cost of wood for personal projects)

 Basic Electricity (0.5 credit)